SimonCB765/MedicalRecordAnalysis/README.md

 2. Binary indicators
     - Binary indicators represent a patient's history in a given time step by recording a 1 for codes associated with the patient during the time step and a 0 otherwise.
     - For example, a patient's vector in a given time step may be [1, 0, 0, 1, 0] indicating that they have an association with codes 1 and 4 and none with codes 2, 3 and 5 during the time step.
     - Patient age and gender are also included in the vector.
-3. Raw values - use the actual values recorded along with the codes (if applicable and present).
-    - Raw value representations of a patient's history record the values connected to the association between a code and a patient.
-    - Rather than there being one entry in the vector representation of a patient's history during a time step, there is one entry for codes that never have values connected to their associations (for example occupation codes), one entry for codes that only ever have a single value connected to them and two for the remaining codes.
-    - Code presence and absence is also treated differently.
-As values connected to a code range from 0 on up, a positive value can no longer be used to indicate code presence and 0 cannot be used to indicate code absence.
-Instead -1 is used to indicate the fact that the code was not present, a value of 0 indicates that the code is present but has no value (either because one was not recorded or there are no values connected to the code) and a positive value is the actual value associated with the code.
-    - When a code that has two values connected to it is not present, then this is represented by two -1 values being used for the code.
-Similarly, when only one of the two connected values is non-zero, then the entries will be 0 (for the value that is zero) and positive (for the non-zero value).
-    - Patient age and gender are also included in the vector.

 The time steps can be determined using one of three methods: